 For those who prefer a hop-forward beer, an India Pale Ale (IPA) is a great choice to pair with a Smoked Pork Rib Roast.
 The bitterness of the hops pairs well with the richness of the pork, while the floral and citrus notes provide a refreshing contrast to the smoky flavors of the dish.
 With its bold and assertive flavors, an IPA is a great choice for those who want a beer that can stand up to the strong flavors of the Smoked Roast.

 What Is The Best Way To Cook A Smoked Pork Rib Roast?

 The best way to cook a Smoked Pork Rib Roast is slowly over indirect heat.
 This method of cooking ensures that the meat remains juicy and succulent, while also allowing the flavors of the smoke to penetrate the meat.

 There are many different types of wood that can be used for smoking pork.
-Some of the most popular options include hickory, oak, and apple.
+Some of the most popular options include cherry, apple, and oak.
 Each type of wood will impart its own unique flavor to the meat, so feel free to experiment to find the flavor that you prefer.

 A Smoked Pork Rib Roast should be cooked until the internal temperature of the meat reaches 145 degrees Fahrenheit.
-This usually takes between 2 -4 hours, but cooking times may vary depending on the thickness of the roast.
+This usually takes about one hour per pound of meat, but cooking times may vary depending on the thickness of the roast.
 Somebody prefer to use pellet grill for the roast.

 There are many different ways to serve a Smoked Pork Rib Roast.
 Some popular options include serving it with potatoes, vegetables, and a variety of sauces.
 No matter how you choose to serve it, this dish is sure to be a hit with your guests.